Community-led development "The Apache Way"

 It is with great sadness that we must report the staggering loss of our good friend and colleague, Maurice Marrink.
-Maurice died in a car crash last Friday.
+Maurice died in a car crash in 2008.

 Maurice was a dear co-worker, project member and good friend.
 He was always enthusiastic, willing to lend a hand and above all friendly.
-Coming from the northern parts of the Netherlands, Maurice could be quite stubborn at times–a trait that is invaluable working as a software engineer, especially when working in a group of strong minded people.
+Coming from the northern parts of the Netherlands, Maurice could be quite stubborn at times-–a trait that is invaluable in as a software engineer, especially when working in a group of strong-minded people.

 Maurice was a great asset to the Wicket community since Wicket became open source.
-The Wicket team was fortunate to have Maurice on board since last March.
+The Wicket team was fortunate to have Maurice on board.
 He was committed to the continued success of Wicket and the Apache community as a whole.

-Within Topicus he was one of the pillars of our company–professionally, and even more important: culturally.
+Within Topicus he was one of the pillars of our company–professionally and, even more importantly, culturally.
 He was always organizing and attending social events, nerd nights, cart challenges and board gaming evenings.
-Just two weeks ago he was our hero when he arranged tickets for a pre-screening of Batman: The dark knight at our local IMax theatre.
+Just weeks before his death he was our hero when he arranged tickets for a pre-screening of Batman: The dark knight at our local IMax theatre.

 Maurice, we miss you.
 All our thoughts and good wishes are with you and your loved ones.
 May your soul find peace.